If we haven't managed to answer all of your questions, please drop us an email.

 Does staying on a working farm mean everyone is awake at the crack of dawn?

 It's not a dairy farm, so no 4am starts thank goodness.
 Our idea of agriculture is to let nature take its course as much as possible, so we spend most of our time observing and checking on things quietly.
-Being a nature-led farm, its the wildlife that makes most of the noise around here.
+Being a nature-led farm, it's the wildlife that makes most of the noise around here.
+Think dawn chorus and buzzing bees with the occasional impatient moo from a mother cow telling her calf to come along now, accompanied by the nicker of horses or sigh of alpacas.

 How do I pay?

-For your grass fed beef boxes or your holiday deposit, we will send you a payment link either to your email address or phone, whichever suits you best.
+For your pasture fed beef boxes you can pay online here.
+To pay your holiday deposit, we will send you a payment link either to your email address or phone, whichever suits you best.
 The link is simply a click away from paying by debit/credit card or paypal.
-We haven't put an online payment system on the website simply because of costs.